Shutdown likely at Boeing Renton as 737 MAX crisis extends

 The person close to the discussions said Boeing intends to do what it can to have “as little impact on employees as possible.”
 He said the company will transfer some of the roughly 12,000 people who work in Renton to other production facilities in the region, including the Auburn parts plant and the Everett widebody jet plant.

-However, the other facilities don’t have the capacity to absorb all the Renton workers, and substantial layoffs are likely.
+However, the other facilities don’t have the capacity to absorb all the Renton workers, and substantial layoffs are likely, though perhaps beginning only after the normal holiday break for Christmas and New Year, which is typically ten days to two weeks.

 Last week, FAA Administrator Steve Dickson pushed out approval for the MAX to fly passengers again into next year and then told Boeing CEO Dennis Muilenburg in a meeting in Washington, D.C., to dial down public statements suggesting a return to service was imminent.